NickCMoore/cheshire-captures/README.md

 - The official documentation for the **Star Rating System** helped me properly install and customize the component to suit the needs of the platform, ensuring seamless integration for rating photos in the **Photo Detail** view.

 - The **Code Institute DRF Walkthrough Project** from Code Institute also provided key guidance on structuring the back-end API for Cheshire Captures.
 By reviewing how Django Rest Framework was used in the walkthrough, I was able to apply similar strategies for user authentication, photo management, and rating systems.

-- The **Scroll to Top** button, which significantly improves the user experience, was inspired by an article on [GitConnected](https://www.gitconnected.com).
-This feature makes navigating long pages, such as the **Gallery** and **Popular Photographers** pages, more manageable and user-friendly.

 - A significant portion of the React front-end for this project was built by following Code Institute’s **Moments Walkthrough Project**.
 This walkthrough was instrumental in helping me understand how to structure a modern front-end with React, including handling authentication, CRUD operations, and state management.
 The **Moments** project particularly helped in implementing features like the **Gallery Feed**, where users can scroll through a series of images, and the **Profile Page**, where users can manage their photos.